-Operation Divan is a Police-led partnership initiative to challenge and discourage the carrying of knives by young people in North Yorkshire.
+Operation Divan is a Police-led partnership initiative to challenge and discourage the carrying of knives or weapons by young people in North Yorkshire.
 Youth knife crime is still very low in North Yorkshire, but we are still seeing a rising trend consistent with the national picture.
 Agencies, schools, communities and families must work together to protect our children from this grave harm.

 When North Yorkshire Police receive reports or intelligence about young people carrying knives, these will initially be investigated to establish if a crime has been committed and if there is sufficient evidence to progress as a criminal matter.
 Further information on crime recording can be found here.
 Operation Divan arises when the circumstances do not establish that a provable crime has been committed, but there are general concerns that the young person may be putting themselves or others at risk through association with knives or weapons.
-Operation Divan is a prevention and safeguarding intervention, offering positive support to those young people who may carrying knives.
+Operation Divan is a prevention and safeguarding intervention, offering positive support to those young people who may be carrying knives or weapons.

 How does a child receive Operation Divan intervention?

-If North Yorkshire Police feel that there is a general concern about a young person with knives, they may arrange to carry out joint intervention with a worker from North Yorkshire Children and Families Service.
+If North Yorkshire Police feel that there is a general concern about a young person with knives or weapons, they may arrange to carry out joint intervention with a worker from North Yorkshire Children and Families Service.
 This may be the young person’s allocated worker if they are already open to the Children & Families Service.
 If they are not an open case and have not had recent involvement with the service, then the work will be conducted by ether the Early Help Service or if they have had previous involvement with the Youth Justice service or are still open to them this work will be undertaken by Youth Justice workers.

 Initially a focussed discussion will be carried out with the young person and their parents/carers, to share the concerns and offer positive support.
 This will usually take place by appointment in the family home, or if this isn’t suitable, a private room in a school or other venue.
 It is however a voluntary intervention and can be declined by families.

-The main objective of the discussion is to educate the young person and their family/carers of the risk of knives including the risk of being criminalised as well as the risk of serious and/or fatal injury.
+The main objective of the discussion is to educate the young person and their family/carers of the risk of knives and weapons including the risk of being criminalised as well as the risk of serious and/or fatal injury.
 There will also be an opportunity to explore the young person’s perspective and experiences and the context of the situation.
 For example, are knives becoming more common in their school or community and why might this be?
 There will also be a focus on any issues that emerge such as bullying, exploitation, drugs, peer pressure or fear of being attacked with a knife.

 - Concerns around shops selling knives to children in the community?